 These are the menus for breakfast.
 They accommodate people with Indonesian, Western or Japanese tastes.
 You can order any combination.

 This was the only meal service on the flight.
 Breakfast was simple but done well under the circumstances.
 This was a red-eye flight.
 At least half of the passengers opted to sleep rather than eat.

 I asked for cereal, fruit, warm bread and an Indonesian dish I’d never had before, fried rice with duck, seafood and egg.

 Breakfast was very satisfying and tasted good.
 The ware the food was served on was superb for business class.
-Five-star plus for business class would have been to eliminate the trays as with Qatar’s marvelous business class service that is more like first class than business class.
+Five-star plus for business class would have been to eliminate the trays and serve the meal directly on linen as with Qatar’s marvelous business class service that is more like first class than business class.

 Picking the port side paid off as Mt.
 Fuji welcomed us to Tokyo.

 The flight landed at Haneda Airport (HND) at 08:50 local time.
 We parked at Gate 142 at 08:53.
 It was a long walk to immigration.